achiarato/govpp-client/README.md

 # govpp-client: GO Client for the end-host networking use case

-End-Host VM interacting with Applications getting inputs to query a remote HTTP Server working as SRv6 SIDs/uSID Policy Engine.
+End-Host VM receiving Network Services Requests coming directly from Applications that will be processed by querying a remote HTTP Server working as SRv6 SIDs/uSID Policy Engine.
-GoVPP will use the received SRv6 SIDs/uSID to programme a new SRv6 policy on VPP via VPP's APIs.
+GoVPP will use the received SRv6 SIDs/uSID to programme a new SRv6 policy on VPP (via VPP's APIs).

 For more information about End-Host Networking: